 What Are the Different College Degree Types?

-Obtaining a college degree can allow you to prepare to earn a higher degree or to enter the workforce.
 If you're unsure which degree you'd like to earn, you have several different degree options to chose from, depending on your desired area of study, your time commitment and your career goals.

-College Degree Overview
+College Degree Levels: Undergraduate Degrees

 Undergraduate degrees are available at two levels: the associate's degree and the bachelor's degree.

 Associate's degree programs typically require about 2 years to complete.
 They're mostly offered by community or technical colleges and have both a general education component and a concentration or major.
 Associate's degrees predominately come in two varieties as well.
 The first is occupational degrees, such as an Associate's of Applied Science (AAS), which are aimed at providing an individual with everything they need to know to start a career, such as medical coding.

 The other is the transfer degree, usually an Associate of Science (AS) or Associate of Arts (AA).
 These programs are designed to facilitate the transition into a 4-year bachelor's degree program.

 Bachelor's degrees typically take 4 years to complete.
 Unlike associate's degrees, bachelor's degrees are usually more focused on a particular field, rather than designed for a certain job (although they can be, with the Bachelor of Science in Nursing a well-known example).
 The most common types of bachelor's degrees are the Bachelor of Science (BS), which is generally more focused on the subject area of your major, and the Bachelor of Arts (BA), which is intended to provide a more rounded educational experience by allowing for more courses in diverse subjects.
 Both BA and BS degrees will require general education courses.